tolitius/grete/README.md

        (when (pos? bsize)
          (println "picked up" bsize "events:" batch))))
 ```

-the idea behind `grete` is to be able to start a farm of kafka consumers that listen to (potentially) multiple topics and apply a simple consuming function.

 start a farm of consumers (`42` threads as per config):